 - A113.
-Where management has recognized an accounting estimate in the financial statements, the focus of the auditor's evaluation is on whether the measurement of the accounting estimate is sufficiently reliable to meet the recognition criteria of the applicable financial reporting framework. - A114.
-With respect to accounting estimates that have not been recognized, the focus of the auditor's evaluation is on whether the recognition criteria of the applicable financial reporting framework have in fact been met.
-Even where an accounting estimate has not been recognized, and the auditor concludes that this treatment is appropriate, there may be a need for disclosure of the circumstances in the notes to the financial statements.
-The auditor may also determine that there is a need to draw the reader's attention to a significant uncertainty by adding an Emphasis of Matter paragraph to the auditor's report.
-SSA 70623 establishes requirements and provides guidance concerning such paragraphs.
+Where management has recognised an accounting estimate in the financial statements, the focus of the auditor's evaluation is on whether the measurement of the accounting estimate is sufficiently reliable to meet the recognition criteria of the applicable financial reporting framework. - A114.
+With respect to accounting estimates that have not been recognised, the focus of the auditor's evaluation is on whether the recognition criteria of the applicable financial reporting framework have in fact been met.
+Even where an accounting estimate has not been recognised, and the auditor concludes that this treatment is appropriate, there may be a need for disclosure of the circumstances in the notes to the financial statements.
+Where applicable, the auditor may also determine that an accounting estimate that has been identified as having a high-estimation uncertainty is a key audit matter to be communicated in the auditor's report in accordance with SSA 701,23 or may consider it necessary to include an Emphasis of Matter paragraph in the auditor's report (see SSA 706 (Revised)).24 If the matter is determined to be a key audit matter, SSA 706 (Revised) prohibits the auditor from including an Emphasis of Matter paragraph in the auditor's report.25